Subscribe to BoliviaBella!

 She's no longer with us but I have such great memories of Christmas because no matter where our family happened to be living at any given time (Ecuador, Bolivia, the U.S., wherever...)
 Oma never failed to send that huge box of Christmas delights!
 It made every Christmas feel like we were right there in Germany with her.

 Now I'm going to share the recipe with you (below).
 I thought it might be cool to try something really different for Christmas this year.
 You need to prepare the dough 5 days before you bake it (this helps the flavors really pop!).
 And by the way, they last for months!
 They become really hard and chewy at the same time, but their flavor only gets better and better with time.
 They make great gifts!
-I hope you'll enjoy sharing one of my favorite Christmas traditions and that you'll share yours too.
+I hope you'll enjoy sharing one of my favorite Christmas traditions and that you'll share your Christmas traditions too.

 Aachener Printen